 Your first visit

-Your first visit to the breast center may take as long as four or five hours.
+Your first visit to the breast center may take several hours.
 You may see doctors from surgical oncology, medical oncology, radiation oncology, or reconstructive surgery.
 You may also have tests and see nurses, a patient counselor, a cancer geneticist, or a financial counselor.

 Please bring the following to your clinic appointment: